swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 tags:
   - ML
   - NLP
-last_modified_at: 2024-05-22T10:36:30-05:00
+last_modified_at: 2024-05-22T10:37:30-05:00
 ---

-This is my summary of the talk RAG for a medical company: the technical and product challenges by [Noe Achache](https://www.linkedin.com/in/noe-achache/) delivered at PyData Berlin 2024.
+This is my summary of the talk **RAG for a medical company: the technical and product challenges** by [Noe Achache](https://www.linkedin.com/in/noe-achache/) delivered at PyData Berlin 2024.

 ### Product background